CatLuvrHass/coin-jar-app/README.md

 PUT -> Confirm update the goal.
 ```

-## To use:
+## To run:
-    - Run the main application
+- Run the main in App.
+- or directly run the jar file with ``mvn clean compile assembly:single`` then ``java -jar target/target/roundup-1.0-SNAPSHOT-jar-with-dependencies.jar``
+- if you're feeling lucky and fancy ``docker build -t roundup:latest .`` & ``docker run -t roundup:latest`` . this only worked a couple of times last night this morning it hangs, not sure why.
     - Input your access Token to the terminal
     - Create your goal if not exists
     - Confirm your transfer or Create a new goal.